Tiago-Relvas-UoP/COMP3016-CW2/README.md

 - Once the configuration is done, click on "Generate".
 - After the generation is done, go to File Explorer and navigate to `C:\Users\Public\Assimp\Binaries`.
 Open the `Assimp.sln` file with VS2022.
 - Once inside, at the top on the left of "x64", change from Debug to Release and then hit "Local Windows Debugger".
 - This will generate all important libraries.
-Wait until it finishes building the solution, or until an error related to "\ALL_BUILD" Access is denied" appears.
+Wait until it finishes building the solution, or until an error related to "\ALL_BUILD" Access is denied" appears (Click "Ok" if its the case).
 - Assimp is now successfuly installed.

 ### Compiling the program (After installing Assimp)